imh9299-sudo/DAAH26/_posts/2026-02-01-assignment-1.md

 <img src="images/Voyant_Trends_Part2.png" style="zoom:40%;" />

 One word, however, caught my attention.
-It is not a word that I could have thought to be associated with fantasy or science fiction, but it defined its presence for having one of the highest frequencies among all books: the word “man”.
+It is not a word that I would have associated with fantasy or science fiction, but it defined its presence for having one of the highest frequencies among all books: the word “man”.
 It is important to notice that, although books like *The Wonderful Wizard of Oz* and *The Call of Cthulhu* have lower frequencies, this data led me to discover how male-dominated these books are.

 <iframe style='width: 743px; height: 375px;' src='https://voyant-tools.org/tool/Loom/?view=Loom&corpus=53cf498d83f95832778d4c982ae96bc9'></iframe>